 Although Google reviews are obviously highly important, other review sites such as Yelp and Facebook are also important.
-Not only do search algorithms take these reviews and ratings into account, but your potential customers may also be searching via those sites.
+Not only do search algorithms take these reviews and ratings into account, but your potential patients may also be searching via those sites.
 Making sure that you have a variety of reviews across any relevant review site should be of utmost importance.
-Having 50 reviews on Google doesn’t mean much when the potential customer is looking on Yelp or Facebook.
+Having 50 reviews on Google doesn’t mean much when the potential patient is looking on Yelp or Facebook.